-While the anthropogenic influence on the global climate is well established, there is a continuing need to gain a more reliable understanding of the current and future climate on a regional scale.
-We also need to better understand the local and regional impacts of climate change on ecosystems, ecosystem services, social systems and the economy.
-Understanding and modelling the physical, chemical, biological and societal systems underlying climate change and its impacts on these systems are essential for developing the most cost-effective policy responses.
+While the anthropogenic influence on global climate is well established, there is a continuing need to gain a more reliable understanding of the current and future climate on global, regional and local scale.
+We also need to better understand local and regional impacts of gradual climate change and extreme events on ecosystems, ecosystem services, social systems and the economy.
+Understanding and modelling the physical, chemical, biological and societal systems underlying climate change and its impacts on these systems are essential for developing cost-effective policy responses.